 PROJECT ID PROJECT DESCRIPTION POTENTIAL FUNDING SOURCE ESTIMATED PROJECT COST (2021 DOLLARS) PRIORITY HORIZON INT4 US 101/US 20 Construct a second southbound left turn lane.
-Requires a signal modification, widening along US 101 and along the south side of US 20 to support a second receiving lane, and conversion of the US 101/NE 1st Street intersection to right-in, right-out movements only.
-NURA \$5,000,000 Tier 1 INT6 US 20/SE Moore Drive/NE Harney Street Improve the intersection with a traffic signal (with separate left turn lanes on the northbound and southbound approaches).
+Requires a signal modification, widening along US 101 and along the south side of US 20 to support a second receiving lane, and conversion of the US 101/NE 1 st Street intersection to right-in, right-out movements only.
+State/NURA \$5,000,000 Tier 1 INT6 US 20/SE Moore Drive/NE Harney Street Improve the intersection with a rebuilt traffic signal and separate left turn lanes on the northbound and southbound approaches).
 Coordinate improvements with Project SBL1.
-NURA \$1,050,000 Tier 1 INT7 US 101/NE San-Bay-O Circle Improve the intersection with signage, pavement markings, and other mechanisms to reduce delays when entering US 101 City/State Funds \$10,000 Tier 1 EXT12 NW Nye Street (from NW Oceanview Drive to NW 15th Street) Extend/Improve NW Nye Street to create a continuous neighborhood collector street between NW Oceanview Drive and NW 15th Street.
+State/NURA \$1,050,000 Tier 1 EXT12 NW Nye Street (from NW Oceanview Drive to NW 15 th Street) Extend/Improve NW Nye Street to create a continuous neighborhood collector street between NW Oceanview Drive and NW 15 th Street.
 Cost assumes bridge will be needed, installation of a sidewalk, and signing and striping as needed to designate a shared bike route.
 Project EXT12 will only be constructed if the full street connection is preferred over the shared-use path only option (Project TR14).
 City/State Funds \$3,100,000 Tier 1 REV1 NW Oceanview Drive (from NW Nye Street Extension to NW 12 th Street) Convert NW Oceanview Drive to one-way southbound between the NW Nye Street Extension and NW 12th Street and shift northbound vehicle traffic to NW Nye Street.
 Cost assumes utilization of the existing roadway width to include a southbound travel lane for vehicles, and an adjacent shared use path for pedestrians and bicycles.
 Project EXT12 must be completed as a full street extension and must be constructed first for REV1 to be constructed.
-City/State Funds \$350,000 Tier 1 REV6 US 101 and SW 9th Street (from SW Abbey Street to SW Angle Street) Convert US 101 to one-way southbound between SW Abbey Street and SW Angle Street, and shift northbound US 101 to SW 9th Street.
+City/State Funds \$350,000 Tier 1 REV6 US 101 and SW 9th Street (from SW Abbey Street to SW Angle Street) Provide an enhanced two-way version of US 101 or convert US 101 to one-way southbound between SW Abbey Street and SW Angle Street, and shift northbound US 101 to SW 9th Street.
 Cost assumes cross-sections as identified in Chapter 5 of this TSP, construction of new roadway segments to transition northbound traffic to and from SW 9th Street, and some intersection and crossing improvements.
 Specific treatments will be identified during design phase of the project.
-NURA \$11,700,000 Tier 1
+State/NURA \$11,700,000 Tier 1